shovon095/Calibration-of-BERT-for-NER/readme.md

   --save_steps 500 \
   --seed 42

-3. Evaluating the Model
+3. Evaluating the Model:
 After training, you can evaluate the model on the validation set by adding the --do_eval flag to the above command.
 The script will calculate and print evaluation metrics including precision, recall, F1-score, and calibration errors.

-4. Predicting Named Entities
+4. Predicting Named Entities:
 To predict named entities in new text data, use the following command: